ml-explore/mlx-examples/llms/mlx_lm/MERGE.md

 ```

 The `models` field is a list of Hugging Face repo ids.
 The first model in the
-list is treated as the base model into which other models are merged.
+list is treated as the base model into which the remaining models are merged.

 The `method` field is the merging method.
-Right now `slerp` is the only supported method.
+Right now `slerp` is the only
+supported method.

 The `parameters` are the corresponding parameters for the given `method`.
 Each parameter is a list with `filter` determining which layer the parameter
 applies to and `value` determining the actual value used.
 The last item in
-the list without a `filter` key is the default.
+the list without a `filter` field is the default.

-If `value` is a list it specifies the start and end values for the
+If `value` is a list, it specifies the start and end values for the
-corresponding section of blocks.
+corresponding segment of blocks.
 In the example above, the models have 32
 blocks.
 For blocks 1-8, the layers with `self_attn` in the name will use the
-values `np.linspace(0, 0.5, 8)`.
-The same layers in the next 8 blocks (9-16)
+values `np.linspace(0, 0.5, 8)`, the same layers in the next 8 blocks (9-16)
-will use `np.linspace(0.5, 0.3, 8)`.
+will use `np.linspace(0.5, 0.3, 8)`, and so on.